Connect Active Directory to Secure Access

 2. Navigate to Connect > Users and Groups > Users and click Provision Users, or navigate to Connect > Users and Groups > Groups and click Provision Groups.

-3. For Provisioning Method, click Active Directory and choose the AD domain component.
+3. For Provisioning Method, click Active Directory or expand Active Directory.

-4. Click Next, and then click Download to save the Cisco AD connector deployment package to the server.
+4. For Active Directory Connector, click Download to save the Cisco AD connector software package to the server.
 The deployment package is named: CiscoAuditClient_vX.X.X.zip.

 Note: You must download the ZIP file to the local machine where you plan to run it, or copy it locally from another machine.
 We do not recommend that you install the Cisco AD Connector from a network drive or run the setup.msi directly from the compressed file.

-Step 4 - Install the Cisco AD Connector
+Step 2 - Install the Active Directory Connector

-1. Run setup.msi, and then in the Cisco Connector Setup wizard, click Next.
+1. Run setup.msi, and then in the Cisco AD Connector Setup wizard, click Next.

 2. Choose the directory on the server to install the Cisco AD Connector.